fabern/LWFBrook90.jl/docs/src/user-guide.md

 For convenience, input CSV files can be generated from a script that sets up a simulation with the R package [LWFBrook90R (v0.4.3)](https://github.com/pschmidtwalter/LWFBrook90R#usage).
 Instead of running the simulation with `run_LWFB90()`, the same arguments can be used to generate the input files for LWFBrook90.jl using the R function provided in the file `generate_LWFBrook90jl_Input.R`.
 Note that the input file `meteoiso.csv` needs to be generated separately and the files containing the initial conditions (`initial_conditions.csv` and `soil_discretization.csv`) also need to be extended manually with the isotope values (see structure of these input files below).

 To load input data and prepare a simulation follow the instructions in section [Example Script 01](@ref) or alternatively use the sample script `main_with_isotopes.jl`.
-NOTE: these will be replaced with Jupyter-notebooks generated with Literate.jl (TODO).
+NOTE: these will be replaced with Jupyter-notebooks generated with Literate.jl.

 In case you're unfamiliar with Julia, there are various ways to run a script such as `main.jl`: One possibility is to open the Julia REPL and run the script using `include(“main.jl”)`.
 Alternatively, the editor VS Code in combination with the Julia extension ([julia-vscode.org](https://www.julia-vscode.org)), provides a complete IDE for programming in Julia.